-After we arrived in Sydney, we started looking for jobs (again, without a proper plan in mind).
+After we arrived in Sydney, we started looking for jobs.
 We only had a few thousand dollars with us (a loan from my dad), so we knew that if we didn’t find jobs quickly, we would have to leave.
 Mr. Flamingo’s plan B was to move into his dad’s caravan in regional Queensland if we ran out of money.

 Now or Never

-Once everything calmed down a bit, I had a closer look at our new life.
-We were in a good situation – decent incomes, no debt (except the small loan my dad gave us), no major overheads.
+Once we were settled into our new life I realised that we were in a great situation.
+We had decent incomes, no debt (except the small loan my dad gave us), and no major overheads.
 We were also not used to the crazy consumer lifestyle Australians live.
 I realized that our new setup in Australia was our opportunity to get ahead.
 We could easily live on one of our incomes and save the other.
-We were in a great position to get this done, so it was now or never.
+We were in a great position to get this FIRE thing done, so it was now or never.

 When I had “the talk” with Mr. Flamingo, he was on board straight away.
 The painful loss of his life savings in his early 20s had turned into a distant memory by then and he was ready to work towards financial freedom once again.
 So we got to work.

-We build an emergency fund, paid back my dad and started to invest.
+We built an emergency fund, paid back my dad and started to invest.
 It felt great to see our nest egg grow.
 We were making progress!

 We have now worked towards Flamingo FI for 2.5 years, so we are roughly halfway there.
 It is amazing what you can achieve in a short amount of time if you are dedicated.
-We started out with no assets (except Mr. Flamingo’s Super) and a few thousand dollars in debt.
-Today, we have a fully funded emergency fund, a share portfolio and a deposit for our first investment property.
-Our net-worth has tripled since we started getting serious about reaching financial independence.
+We started out with no assets (except Mr. Flamingo’s retirement fund aka superannuation in Australia) and a few thousand dollars in debt.
+Today, we have a fully-funded emergency fund, a share portfolio and a deposit for our first investment property.
+Our net worth has tripled since we started getting serious about reaching financial independence.

 We are both really happy with our current lifestyle.
 We live by the beach (on a budget!) in one of the most beautiful cities in the world.
-Both Mr. Flamingo and I are content with our jobs (especially because we know we won’t have to do them forever) and have a pretty good work-life balance.
+Both Mr. Flamingo and I are content with our jobs and have a pretty good work-life balance already.